Graying Green: Climate Action for an Aging World

 In 2015-16, the Graying Green project took me to Yale University, the Australian National University, and Stanford University to engage climate communicators and climate scientists in developing effective outreach strategies for older adults and for multi-generational audiences.
 In addition, during that year I consulted with scientists at the U of Queensland, U. of Melbourne, Monash U., U of Colorado, Oregon State University and Cornell University in the development of approaches for leveraging the untapped climate resource of older adults.

-In 2016-17, I am a Visiting Professor and Fellow in Civic Innovation at the Stanford School of Design.
-The goal is to apply design concepts and practices to the Graying Green project.
-I am also working with a research team including colleagues from Columbia University, U. of Colorado-Colorado Springs, and the U. of Queensland to assess the impact of interventions to accelerate older adults’ and younger adults’ climate action.
+In 2016-17, I have been a Visiting Professor and Fellow in Civic Innovation at the Stanford School of Design, where I applied design concepts and practices to the Graying Green project.
+I also worked with a research team including colleagues from Columbia University, U. of Colorado-Colorado Springs, and the U. of Queensland to assess the impact of interventions to accelerate older adults’ and younger adults’ climate action.

 A synopsis of the rationale behind Graying Green can be found at this link: CNN: Aging population could drive Obama’s climate change policies.